Flying fox (fish): Tank requirements

 A 40-gallon or larger breeder tank lined with fine gravel or sand substrate is suitable for an average-sized flying fox fish.
 Being bottom-dwellers, the aquarium for flying foxes usually has broad-leaved plants, rocks, and driftwood to serve as hiding places.
 Because the flying fox is a known algae-eater, adequate lighting is preferred.
 Flying foxes can survive in aquarium water that has a pH of 6 to 7.5, a water hardness ranging from 2 to 12 dH, and temperatures kept at 23 to 27 C.

 Behavior

 Flying foxes are generally compatible with acaras, angelfish, barbs, danios, eartheaters, gouramis, knifefish, loaches, tetras and rasboras.
-Aquarists may keep these fish alone or in schools, however a group of flying foxes may exhibit territorial behavior.
+Aquarists may keep these fish alone or in schools; however, a flying foxes may exhibit territorial behavior when housed with other flying foxes.

 Life span

 In the aquarium, flying foxes may live from eight to ten years.

 Diet

 Mainly algae eaters, flying foxes also eat flakes, wafers and tablets.
 Vegetables such as spinach, zucchini and lettuce, as well as live planarians, tubifex worms, crustaceans and other aquatic insects, are excellent staples for these omnivores.
 They do not consume red algae.